Other Organisations

 Other Arcadia-funded programmes

-The goal of the Endangered Languages Documentation Programme (ELDP) is to preserve endangered languages globally.
+• Endangered Languages Documentation Programme (ELDP) preserves endangered languages globally.
 To this end the programme supports the documentation and preservation of endangered languages through granting, training and outreach activities.
 The funds allow grantees to undertake fieldwork to record speakers of endangered languages on audio and video, compiling a documentary collection of an endangered language or genre.
 These documentary collections are then archived and preserved and are made freely available through the digital online Endangered Languages Archive (ELAR) which is based at the library of SOAS University of London.
-Many of these collections contain the only recordings of last speakers of an endangered language, recordings of languages which have already fallen silent or which will fall silent in the next few years.

-Based at the British Museum in London, the Endangered Material Knowledge Programme (EMKP) is a major programme to help preserve the knowledge of endangered material practices for future generations.
-The programme will document what we might term the 'made world' and how people use, build and repair the natural resources around them to create their distinctive societies, homes and spaces.
-It will offer grants to researchers globally to undertake detailed field work to record disappearing or endangered practices
+• Endangered Material Knowledge Programme (EMKP) is a major programme to help preserve the knowledge of endangered material practices for future generations.
+Based at the British Museum, the programme documents what we might term the 'made world' and how people use, build and repair the natural resources around them to create their distinctive societies, homes and spaces.
+It offers grants to researchers globally to undertake detailed field work to record disappearing or endangered practices

 Other organisations and programmes doing similar work